14 Food Parts You Should Never Throw in the Garbage

 You’re probably used to eat the heads of broccoli, but don’t forget about those stalks, says Popeck.
 “The stalk contains sulforaphane, a phytochemical antioxidant that has anti-inflammatory properties, protects cells from DNA damage, inactivates carcinogens, and inhibits tumor blood vessel formation,” she says.
 Here’s some cooking inspiration: Peel, slice, or shred stalks, and eat raw on salads or with dip.
 If raw veggies aren’t your thing, you can cook them, too.
 Steam, roast, or sauté them, she says.
 Add to soup or puree them to add to sauce, pesto, hummus, or baby food.

-These are the 12 foods you’ve been eating wrong this whole time.
+Discover the foods you’ve actually been eating wrong.

 When skinning an onion, hold onto those scraps.
 In the skin, there’s a high content of “quercetin, a flavonoid polyphenol-type of phytonutrient that fights inflammation, reduces blood pressure, prevents arterial plaque, and keeps the heart healthy,” says Popeck.
 Red onions contain more quercetin than yellow ones.
 “Add whole onions to soup, stock, chili, or sauce, then discard skins before eating,” says Popeck.

 Learn more ways to use onions around the house.